alexCevi/bcc-test-fe/README.md

 This is a React application built with Vite for managing certification requests as part of the Blue Collar Cloud assessment.
 The system supports both employees and supervisors, with clear role separation and workflows.

+## Backend API Used
+Please clone and run this Node Express API to fully test this frontend - https://github.com/alexCevi/bcc-test-be

 ## Features

 * **Role-Based Access Control**: Distinct interfaces and permissions for employees and supervisors, enforced at both UI and routing levels.